 - Incident closure: when the incident is filtered out of view of the service desk system.
 At this time, the resolution may be added to the IT service desk’s knowledge base so that similar incidents in the future may be resolved more quickly.

 New technology is always improving the ways through which the help desk can service internal customers.
-For a more comprehensive overview of modern ITSM practices, watch for our blog series over the coming weeks.
-You can start with the introduction, here.
+For a more comprehensive overview of modern ITSM practices, you can start with the introduction here

 This post has been updated from its original publish to reflect new benefits of incident management.